jimmajure/CarND-Behavioral-Cloning/README.md

 |```drive_data_center_2```|The ```drive_data_center``` data set.|
 |```drive_data_left_2```|The ```drive_data_left``` data set with 2 additional laps driven on the left-hand side of the road.|
 |```drive_data_right_2```|The ```drive_data_right``` data set with 2 additional laps driven on the right-hand side of the road.|

+## Final Thoughts
+As I consider the work on this project